PROMPT2BOX: Uncovering Entailment Structure among LLM Prompts: Introduction

-\begin{itemize}[itemsep=2pt, parsep=0pt, topsep=5pt] \item We propose \method, which uses a box embedding-based representation to capture the entailment relation among prompts. \item We propose novel methods to synthesize entailment datasets for training an encoder that converts each LLM prompt into a box embedding. \item We propose \VisMethod, a novel multiple dimension compression method for box embeddings, and a new hierarchical clustering algorithm for box embeddings. \item We propose new evaluation metrics to assess similarity, entailment, and specificity in prompt representations.
-We further demonstrate how box embeddings can be used to analyze LLMs as well as LLM evaluation benchmarks. \end{itemize}
+\heading{Main Contributions} \begin{itemize}[itemsep=2pt, parsep=0pt, topsep=5pt] \item We propose \method, which uses a box embedding-based representation to capture the entailment relation among prompts.
+We also propose novel methods to synthesize entailment datasets for training an encoder that maps each LLM prompt to a box embedding. \item We propose \VisMethod, a novel multiple dimension compression method for box embeddings, and a new hierarchical clustering algorithm for box embeddings. \item We propose new evaluation metrics to assess similarity, entailment, and specificity in prompt representations.
+The experiments demonstrate large improvements of \method over strong baselines and how box embeddings can be used to analyze LLMs and LLM evaluation benchmarks. \end{itemize}